 | Can Extend | No | Yes |

-| Dependents | No | PhD/research only |
+| Dependants | No | PhD/research only |

 Short-Term Study Visa UK Requirements 2026

-What are the eligibility requirements for a UK short-term study visa?
+What are the eligibility requirements for a UK Short-Term Study visa?

-The short-term study visa UK requirements are set out in Appendix Short-term Student (English Language) of the Immigration Rules.
-Applicants must satisfy validity, suitability, and eligibility requirements.
+The requirements are set out in Appendix Short-term Student (English Language).
+Applicants must satisfy validity, suitability, and eligibility requirements — these are simpler than the full Student visa requirements but still strictly enforced.

 - Aged 16 or over at time of application